andreasvirkus/cottage/src/content/thoughts/my-site-stack.md

 <span style="font-size:85%">**Note**: This article has a [newer version](https://andreasvirkus.me/thoughts/what-5-site-rebuilds-taught-me/) (Feb 2026)</span>

-I feel like this is the `Hello World!` post for every/any developer who's managed to set up a blog with a static-site generator.
+I feel like this is the `Hello World!` post for any developer who's managed to set up a blog with a static-site generator.
 Since I'm an avid [generator-hopper](/thoughts/generator-hopping), I've broken this post down to different eras: